rafalp/Misago/dev-docs/plugins/hooks/filter-hook.md

 Filter hooks wrap the existing Misago functions.
 They can execute custom code before, after, or instead of the standard one.

-This guide will show the entire process of adding a hook to a pre-existing example function in Misago.
+This guide will show the entire process of adding a filter hook to a pre-existing example function in Misago.

 ## The example function

-Because hooks wrap the existing functions, we'll need one for this guide.
+Because filter hooks wrap the existing functions, we'll need one for this guide.
 Let's imagine a function that parses a user-posted message into an HTML string:

 ```python
 from django.http import HttpRequest

 def parse_user_message(request: HttpRequest, message: str) -> str:
     ...  # Function's body is not important for us in this example
 ```

-## Creating hooks package
+## Creating `hooks` package

-Hooks can be defined anywhere, but the convention used by Misago is to create a hooks package for every Django app that defines its own hooks.
+Hooks can be defined anywhere, but the convention used by Misago is to create a `hooks` package for every Django app that defines its own hooks.

 Our example function lives in an example Django app, looking like this: